dermotduffy/hass-web-proxy-integration/README.md

 No URLs are proxied by default.

-However, any user, automation or Javascript with access to the Home Assistant instance could call `hass_web_proxy.create_proxied_url` to create a dynamically proxied URL, thus exposing arbitrary resources "behind" Home Assistant to **anything/anyone that can access Home Assistant itself.
+However, any user, automation or Javascript with authenticated access to the Home Assistant instance could call `hass_web_proxy.create_proxied_url` to create a dynamically proxied URL, thus exposing arbitrary resources "behind" Home Assistant to anything/anyone that can access Home Assistant itself.
 Depending on the setup, this may present an access escalation beyond what would usually be accessible.
 In particular, wide exposure could occur if the user, automation or Javascript set `allow_unauthenticated` in the dynamically proxied URL request, which would allow arbitrary internet traffic to be proxied via the Home Assistant instance regardless of whether or not they have valid user credentials on the HA instance.

 ### Performance

-All proxying is done by the integration which runs as part of the Home Assistant process.
+All proxying is done by the integration which runs as part of the Home Assistant process itself.
 As such, this proxy is not expected to be particularly performant and excessive usage could slow Home Assistant itself down.
 This is unlikely to be noticeable in practice for casual usage.